Consensys/mythx-docs/docs/source/SDK/pythx.rst

 PythX is a Python library for the `MythX API <https://mythx.io/v1/openapi>`_.

-It's goal is to facilitate development of use cases that go beyond bare API interaction by making it easy for developers to hook into high-level interfaces.
+Its goal is to facilitate development of use cases that go beyond bare API interaction by making it easy for developers to hook into high-level interfaces.
 When writing a complex tool around MythX you shouldn't have to worry about refreshing your JWT tokens regularly or basic consistency checking of your requests.
-PythX tries to take these tedious tasks away from you - unless you explicitly tell it not to.
+PythX takes these tedious tasks away from you - unless you explicitly tell it not to.

 Installation